Skip to content

 Tools and Equipment for the Job

-To effectively sort and separate scrap metal, you’ll need a few essential tools and equipment.
+To effectively sort and separate The Environmental Benefits of Recycling Non-Ferrious Metal Scrap, you’ll need a few essential tools and equipment.
 These include:

 Magnet: A magnet is an invaluable tool for distinguishing ferrous metals (magnetic) from non-ferrous metals (non-magnetic).